 Whether or not you’ve been medically diagnosed as depressed, your eating habits directly affect your mood, thoughts, and even interactions with other people.
 A happier mood can be as simple as knowing what foods for depression work best — which involves some experimentation with recipes and cooking.

 Again, it’s important to remember that the cause of your depression affects what the treatment is.
-Consult with your doctor before trying anything to treat depression, even naturally.
+Read How to Get Over Depression if you’re struggling with a low mood or unhappy feelings.
+Also, consult with your doctor before trying anything to treat depression, even naturally.
 These foods for fighting depression won’t harm you, but you should always check with your doctor if you feel even the littlest bit depressed.